Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: Introduction

 A commonly invoked formation scenario for metal-rich CSSs is the heavy stripping of initially more massive galaxies \citep{Bekki2001,Brodie2011,Janz2016,Kim2020,Gallazzi2021,Mayes2021,Deeley2023}.
 CSSs caught in the act of formation and still embedded in tidal streams of stars from their disrupted progenitors provide some direct evidence supporting this scenario \citep{Chilingarian2009,Huxor2011,Chilingarian2015,Wang2023}.
 In this process, the least bound stars in the outer parts, which have lower metallicity, are preferentially stripped, leaving behind a metal-rich compact remnant.
-The resulting objects deviate from the mass–metallicity relation (see also ref.\citep{Chilingarian2009}) by virtue of the high metallicity of the bulge of their more massive progenitors.
+The resulting objects deviate from the mass–metallicity relation \citep[see also][]{Chilingarian2009} by virtue of the high metallicity of the bulge of their more massive progenitors.
 However, the extremely high metallicities of outliers in the mass–metallicity relation are only typical of the innermost regions ($\sim r_{\mathrm{e}}/8$) of massive galaxies \citep{McDermid2015}.
-Thus, for instance, a Milky Way-sized progenitor would be necessary to generate M32 analogs if only tidal stripping were responsible for their formation.
-Yet, M31's stellar halo is much less massive ($\sim 10^{9}M_{\odot}$ level; see ref.\citep{Ibata2007,Courteau2011,Williams2012,Gilbert2012}), and no clear evidence of such a massive progenitor for M32 exists within M31 \citep{DSouza2018}.
+Thus, for instance, a Milky Way–sized progenitor would be necessary to generate M32 analogs if only tidal stripping (TS) were responsible for their formation.
+Yet M31’s stellar halo is much less massive \citep[$\sim 10^{9}M_{\odot}$ level; see][]{Ibata2007,Courteau2011,Williams2012,Gilbert2012}, and no clear evidence of such a massive progenitor for M32 exists within M31 \citep{DSouza2018}.